aeporreca/nondeterminism/README.md

 ### A remark about infinite computations

-Often nondeterministic algorithms are defined in such a way that even infinite (non-halting) computation paths are allowed, as long as [at least one halting path exists](https://en.wikipedia.org/wiki/Nondeterministic_Turing_machine#Resolution_of_multiple_rules).
+Often nondeterministic algorithms are defined in such a way that even infinite (non-halting) computation paths are allowed, as long as _at least one halting path exists_.
 This is not currently allowed by the `nondeterminism` library: if a sequence of choices leads us to a non-terminating computation, the nondeterministic function will not halt.

 For instance, with the current implementation neither of the following `test5` and `test6` functions halts: